roofrack/dotfiles/README.md

  6. For transluceny edit the /etc/xdg/picom.conf file and comment out vsync.
 This is a virtualbox issue.
 I have symlinked this as well to the dotfiles directory so should work.

  7. Tmux will also be installed along with the tpm plugin manager.
-If you had to do it manually run... git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm and once tmux is open type the prefix key followed by "I" to have tmux install the plugins listed in your .tmux.conf file.
+If you had to do it manually run git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm and once tmux is open type the prefix key followed by "I" to have tmux install the plugins listed in your .tmux.conf file.
 But this will all be done automatically with the bootstrap_arch script.